jschirrmacher/netvis/README.md

 These are the possible events:

-- 'initialized' - Is called when the diagram is initialized
+- `initialized` - Is called when the diagram is initialized
 - `nameRequired` - The user is required to enter or select a node name.
 This event is sent, if a new connection is to be created.
 The handler should open a dialog and return a Promise which receives the entered node name.